vladtarko/nvim-for-data-science/README.md

 # Customizing it to your own needs

-All the keybindings are in the file `keybindings.lua`, and organized into sections by different categories.
+Most keybindings are in the file `keybindings.lua`, and organized into sections by different categories.
+Some keybindings related to R are in the `5-r.lua` file.

 If you dislike the automatic R formatter on save, comment out the line `r = { "air" }` in the `7-lsp-general.lua` file (part of the config for the "conform.nvim" plugin).